qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

 performing restless experiments.
 Note that we do not consider any classical run-time contributions such as runtime-compilation or data transfer times [3].

-The time to run :math:`K` circuits and gathering :math:`N` shots for each circuit is
+The time to run :math:`K` circuits and gather :math:`N` shots for each circuit is

 .. math::